Credit: @wildflowerauberge on Instagram

 Courtesy of The Preserve at Animal Adventure Park

 Want to go on a safari this year?
 Then book a trip to Binghamton.
 Yes, you read that right.
-The Preserve at Animal Adventure Park, which debuted in summer 2022 and will reopen for their first full season in April 2023, is touted as New York State’s first and only drive-thru safari experience.
-See sloths, giraffes, penguins, lizards, tigers, bison, and other exotic animals as you travel through grassland, scrub brush, and deep forests on the 100-acre preserve. $14.99 for all guests ages 3 and up.
+The Preserve at Animal Adventure Park, which debuted in summer 2022 and will reopen for their first full season in April 2023, is touted as New York State’s largest and most species-diverse drive-thru safari experience.
+More than 300 animals call the open-space facility home, representing more than 30 species, including giraffe, rhino, bison, antelope, camels, and deer.
+Navigate over 3-miles of roadway in your self-driven safari, traveling through grassland, scrub brush, and deep forests on the 100-acre preserve. ($14.99 for all guests ages 3 and up.)
+The Preserve is sister-facility to Animal Adventure Park, most known for the viral video of April the Giraffe in 2017.
+Animal Adventure is home to over 100 species, in an up-close, interactive, educational walk-thru park experience.
+The parks are just a minute from one another, and promise a full day of ADVENTURE!

 Sacred Spa + Wellness, Schuylerville